minecraft-saar/spigot-plugin/README.md

 # spigot-plugin

+## fast default setup

+run ./start.sh to download and compile and everything except the Minecraft client.

 ## Setting up a spigot server
 1. Download `BuildTools.jar` and run it according to the instructions in [https://www.spigotmc.org/wiki/buildtools/](https://www.spigotmc.org/wiki/buildtools/)